 Time to break out that soyrizo!
 I've never tried this personally, but there are so many options for a veggified fake meat, I'm sure that you can't go wrong.

-If you enjoyed this recipe, don’t forget to rate, review and subscribe for further posts from That Zest Life.
+If you'd like to see a video explanation, checkout my youtube video!
+If you enjoyed this recipe, don't forget to rate, review and subscribe for further posts from That Zest Life.
 Happy eating!

 Chorizo Scotch Eggs